thenitro/Dynamic-Texture-Atlas-Generator/README.md

-Dynamic Texture Atlas Generator (Starling framework Extension)
+Dynamic Texture Atlas and Bitmap Font Generator (Starling framework Extension)
 ========

 This tool will convert any MovieClip containing Other MovieClips, Sprites or Graphics into a starling Texture Atlas, all in runtime.
+It can also register bitmap Fonts from system or embedded regular fonts.
-By using it, you won't have to statically create your spritesheets.
-Just take a regular MovieClip containing all the display objects you wish to put into your Atlas, and convert everything from vectors to bitmap textures.
+By using it, you won't have to statically create your spritesheets or fonts.
+For instance, you can just take a regular MovieClip containing all the display objects you wish to put into your Altas, and convert everything from vectors to bitmap textures.
+Or you can select which font (specifying characters) you'd like to register as a Bitmap Font, using a string or passing a Regular TextField as a parameter.
 This extension could save you a lot of time specially if you'll be coding mobile apps with the [starling framework](http://www.starling-framework.org/).

-# version 0.8 #
+# version 0.9 #
+- Added Bitmap Font creation support
-- Added the scaleFactor constructor parameter.
-Now you can define a custom scale to the final result.
+- Added the
 - Scaling also applies to filters.
 - Added Margin and PreserveColor Properties